analytical-incompetence/psearch/README.md

 # PSearch

-Occasionally, you might find what you're looking for.
+The only web browser you will ever need.

 ## Setup

-### Pre-requisites
+### Prerequisites

 - Install [Docker](https://docs.docker.com/engine/install/)
 - Install [NodeJS](https://nodejs.org/en/download)

 > [!NOTE]
-> You will have to add a .env file at the root of the folder with the following access tokens for it to run:
+> You will have to add a .env file at the root of the folder with the following access tokens for it to run.
+> If you do not plan on using one of the Auth providers, simply set it to an empty string.
+If the key is not present
+> the server will not run correctly.

 - DATABASE_URL="postgresql://postgres:0T3zQSygmDNKlmwH@localhost:5432/psearch"
 - NEXTAUTH_SECRET="TestSecret"